Build A Rocking Deck With Deck Shop Drawings

 - The house door and stairs should be easily accessible from all parts of the deck.

-- Try changing the direction of decking to create separate spaces.
+- Try changing the direction of the decking to create separate spaces.

 - While taller guardrails define the outer perimeter for a high deck, shorter benches guide traffic and maintain views for a low deck.

-- Deck stairs anchor your deck and are the primary point of access.
-Long flight of stairs can be wrapped around the deck or multiple levels can be added if the stairs are too long.
+- Stairs anchor your deck and are the primary point of access.
+A long flight of stairs can be wrapped around the deck or multiple levels can be added if the stairs are too long.